kubermatic/docs/content/installation/install_kubernetes/_index.en.md

 +++
-title = "Using the seed installer" date = 2018-04-28T12:07:15+02:00
+title = "Install HA-Kubernetes" date = 2018-04-28T12:07:15+02:00
-weight = 20
+weight = 10
 pre = "<b></b>"
 +++

-## Seed-Installer

-To aid in setting up the seed and master clusters, we provide the [seed-installer](https://github.com/kubermatic/kubermatic-installer/tree/release/v2.6/kubeadm-seed-installer), which is a kubeadm-based solution for setting up a Highly-Available Kubernetes cluster.
+To aid in setting up the seed and master clusters, we provide the [seed-installer](https://github.com/kubermatic/kubermatic-installer/tree/release/v2.8/kubeadm-seed-installer), which is a [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/)-based solution for setting up a Highly-Available Kubernetes cluster.

 The cluster has to interact with a cloud provider.

 ## How it works

 This installer locally renders assets, copies them to the corresponding machines, installs dependencies on the machines and runs scripts.
-For this purpose it uses SSH to connect to the machines, thus it requires passwordless sudo. (e.g ubuntu@XMachine) ubuntu needs sudo permissions.
+For this purpose it uses SSH to connect to the machines and requires passwordless `sudo`.

 It works in two phases: